Skip to main content

 Relocate non-root aggregates from node2 to node3

-Before you can replace node2 with node4, you must send an AutoSupport message for node2 and then relocate the non-root aggregates that are owned by node2 to node3.
+Before you can replace node2 with node4, you need to send an AutoSupport message for node2 and then relocate the non-root aggregates that are owned by node2 to node3.

 Steps